stevedonovan/LuaMacro/readme.md

     macro.define('fred',function(get)
         local t,v = get:peek(1)
-        if t == 'string' then return ... end)
+        if t == 'string' then
+            local str = get:string()
+            return 'fred_'..str
+        end
+        return nil,true
+    end)

 Pass-through macros are useful when each macro corresponds to a Lua variable; they allow such variables to have a dual role.

 An example would be Python-style lists.
-The [Penlight List]() class has the same functionality as the built-in Python list, but does not have any syntactical support:
+The [Penlight List](http://stevedonovan.github.com/Penlight/api/modules/pl.List.html) class has the same functionality as the built-in Python list, but does not have any syntactical support:

     > List = require 'pl.List'
     > ls = List{10,20,20}